-Not only are the parents impacted by their own wrath, but they also instil anger in their children.
+Not only are the parents impacted by their own wrath, but they also instil anger in their children with the use of corporal punishment.
 This indicates that your child is more prone to experience emotional problems as he gets older.
 When you beat someone, the issues don’t go away; in fact, they get worse.

 Parents Lose Control

-According to a poll, children who were subjected to physical punishment (fear conditioning) as children were more likely to display antisocial, and even egocentric behaviour as adults.
+According to a poll, children who were subjected to physical punishment and harsh discipline as children were more likely to display antisocial, and even egocentric behavior as adults.